exercism/java/exercises/practice/mazy-mice/.docs/hints.md

 # Hints

+## General

+-   You can use the [Random class][random-class] to generate random numbers.
+-   Read more in article: [Random Number Generators in Java 17][random-number-generators].

 ## Maze generation

 You can use any algorithm to generate a perfect maze.
 The [recursive backtracker][recursive-backtracker] is a good choice.